JaneliaSciComp/videoAnnotation_backend/README.md

 uvicorn main:app --reload
 ```

-Now the server is running on http://127.0.0.1:8000.
+Now the server is running on http://127.0.0.1:8000 and listening to the requests from the [client](https://github.com/JaneliaSciComp/videoAnnotation).

+To test whether the server is running, go to http://localhost:8000/test.
+You should see a message "I am ready!".

-### Step 6: Add customized data processing functions to customized.py
+### (Optional) Step 6: Add customized data processing function to customized.py

-This file is for the developer to add their own functions to process the additional data associated with each video.
+This file is for the developer to add their own function to process the additional data associated with each video if they have turned on the `additionalFields` attribute of `<VideoManager>` in the client.
 Please refer to the file for details.